gaspare-mascolino/knowledge/pages/index.md

-# DevOps project onboarding 🚢
+# Welcome to my brain!
 Welcome!
 If you're here you are probably looking for a different, faster and better way of working with your projects.
 Hopefully, together, we can turn this into the right place.